What Are Content Marketing Channels?

 You may be asking yourself, “how can I get traffic from content marketing?”
 This is where content marketing channels come into play.
 Understanding the many different ways that you can launch your content out into the world is important when formulating your content marketing strategy.

 A useful way of thinking about content marketing channels is to separate them into three different categories: owned, earned, and paid channels.
+To get a better understanding, let’s look at content distribution channels with examples.

 Owned channels are distribution points that you don’t pay extra for and that are in your direct control.
 Your website, for example, would be an owned content marketing channel.
 You can use this to post product information, customer education pieces, blog posts, and other types of content marketing that will engage and entice your customers.